Álvaro de Mendaña de Neira: Results of the first voyage

-The 1595-1596 voyage
+Voyage of 1595–1596

 A much larger and costlier expedition had been planned by the early 1590s, after Mendaña had spent years courting favour in Madrid and Lima.
 Four ships and 378 men, women and children were to establish a colony in the Solomon Islands.
 Again, the leaders of this voyage had "widely divergent personalities".
-Mendaña was again in command, accompanied by his wife Doña Isabel Barreto, her three brothers and a sister.
+Mendaña was again in command, accompanied by his wife Isabel Barreto, her three brothers and a sister.
 Chief pilot was to be a young Portuguese navigator in Spanish service, Pedro Fernandes de Queirós.
 An argumentative old soldier, Pedro Merino Manrique was chosen as camp master.
 Manrique caused disputes before the fleet had even departed.

 The four ships, San Gerónimo (the Capitana), the Santa Ysabel (the Almiranta), the smaller frigate Santa Catalina and the galiot San Felipe left Callao on 9 April 1595.
 Spirits were high in the first month, fifteen marriages being celebrated.
 Mendaña had Queirós prepare charts for his Captains that only showed Peru and the Solomon Islands.

 On 21 July 1595 the ships reached the Marquesas Islands, (named for the wife of the then viceroy of Peru, García Hurtado de Mendoza, 5th Marquis of Cañete) to be met by four hundred people in canoes.
 Although the Spaniards admired their "graceful shape" and "almost white" complexion, the relationship with the natives later deteriorated.
 When the expedition left two weeks later, Queirós estimated 200 Marquesans had been killed.